patternplate/patternplate/docs/reference/demos.md

 ## Meta data

-Meta data about your componennt can be provided in `JSON` format.
+Meta data about your component can be provided in `JSON` format.
 `package.json` and `pattern.json` files are read according to the following rules: